ApollosProject/apollos-apps/packages/apollos-data-connector-postgres/README.md

 ## Setup

-Models can be created by calling and exporting `defineModel` function, and then optionally by calling and exporting the `configureModel` function.
+Models can be created by calling and exporting the `defineModel` function, and then optionally by calling and exporting the `configureModel` function.
 The `defineModel` is used to setup the schema of your database model, while the `configureModel` function can be used to setup relationships between other models (ie: defining foreign keys).
 These are two seperate functions so that circular import issues caused by models needing to import each other can be avoided.
 Below is an example of a `models.js` file.

 ```
 // model.js